Simple buttered leeks – a flavorful and easy-to-make vegetable side dish. Really melt-in-your mouth, sweet and delightful.

 - Slice the leeks lengthwise into strips.
 Cut the strips crosswise into bite-sized pieces.

-- Heat a large non-stick or thick-bottomed pan and melt the butter over medium-high heat.
+- Melt butter: Heat a large non-stick or thick-bottomed pan and melt ½ of the butter over medium-high heat.

-- Add seasoning and thyme, if using.
-Stir well, lower the heat to medium-low.
-Saute for 12-15 minutes, stirring often, until they are soft and begin to brown.
+- Saute: Stir well, lower the heat to medium-low.
+Saute for 12-15 minutes, often stirring, until they are soft and begin to brown.

 - Add the remaining butter, stir well and adjust the taste again.